zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 $ helm repo update
 ```

-**Note**: If you wish to use the experimental repository, replace `stable` with `edge`.

 ## Installing the Chart

 ### Installing the CRDs

 By default, the Ingress Controller requires a number of custom resource definitions (CRDs) installed in the cluster.
 The Helm client will install those CRDs.
+If the CRDs are not installed, the Ingress Controller pods will not become `Ready`.

-If you do not use the custom resources that require those CRDs (which corresponds to `controller.enableCustomResources` set to `false` and `controller.appprotect.enable` set to `false`).
-The installation of the CRDs can be skipped by specifying `--skip-crds` for the helm install command.
+If you do not use the custom resources that require those CRDs (which corresponds to `controller.enableCustomResources` set to `false` and `controller.appprotect.enable` set to `false`), the installation of the CRDs can be skipped by specifying `--skip-crds` for the helm install command.

 ### Installing via Helm Repository